Dev-KonradP/pricing-cards/README.md

 # pricing-cards
-A sample of a Web Hosting Service pricings, develope using css flexbox and grid systems.
+A sample of a Web Hosting Service pricings, develop using CSS flexbox and grid systems.